 The study on parents of childhood cancer survivors will be the first population-based study among parents of long-term survivors of childhood cancer and will shed light on their psychological well-being, social outcomes and the needs they have for their children and themselves.

-The research team consists of Gisela Michel, Katharina Roser, Luzius Mader, Julia Bänziger, Janine Vetsch, Salome Christen, Claudia Kuehni, and Nicolas von der Weid.
+Theresearch team consists of Gisela Michel, Katharina Roser, Luzius Mader, Julia Bänziger, Janine Vetsch, Salome Christen, as well as of Claudia Kuehni, and Nicolas von der Weid.

 5. Publications of the Swiss Childhood Cancer Registry